RabeeaHussain/dil-se/README.md

 ## 🙏 Acknowledgments

-- Anthropic for the Claude API
+- Groq for the chatbot API
 - Pakistani mental health communities
 - All resources on cultural competency in mental health